Identifying nutrition policy demand and initial questions

 - Define the target audience for the last step of the NIPN operational cycle regarding communication and dissemination of the answers to the policy questions.

-Example: policy question formulation in Mali based on the review of sectoral plansThis example is based on the experience of the National Evaluation Platforms (NEP) project, by Johns Hopkins University.
+Example: Policy question formulation in Mali based on the review of sectoral plansThis example is based on the experience of the National Evaluation Platform (NEP) in Mali, a project led by Johns Hopkins University.

 In 2014, the Mali Government was in the process of drafting a ten-year Plan for Sanitary and Social Development (PDDSS) 2014-2023.
-At that time, a review by the National Evaluation Platform (NEP) team of the draft PDDSS and of the Programme of Sanitary and Social Development III (PRODESS III), the five-year PDDSS programme revealed the following:
+At that time, the National Evaluation Platform (NEP) team reviewed the draft 5-year PDDSS and a comparison with the Programme of Sanitary and Social Development III (PRODESS III), revealed the following:

 - The target mortality rates were already achieved and the baseline information of several interventions and targets were not coherent between the PDDSS and PRODESS III.